 I was looking forward to my first easy Camino, hoping that it would be a great warm-up for the Via de la Plata and the Camino Sanabrés to follow.

 We found this Way to be extremely well waymarked!
 Instead of yellow arrows designating the route, the Camino Teresiano uses unique red arrows, shown here to the right.

-I have also included a photo of the official emblem in color, shown here to the right.
+I have also included a photo of the official emblem in color, shown here to the left.
 You will see this emblem everywhere!